-There is high concern for the conservation status and survival of many cetacean populations living in Greek waters.
-Knowledge of the presence of critical habitats in the Cyclades Archipelagos of populations of endangered and vulnerable Mediterranean cetaceans is inadequate to support proposals for place-based conservation measures.
+The challenge here was to respond to rising concerns for the conservation and survival of many cetacean populations living in Greek waters.
+The data we have at our disposal surrounding the rare and unique habitats populations of endangered and vulnerable Mediterranean cetaceans in the Cycladic Archipelagos is inadequate to support proposals for place-based conservation measures.